Danielmark001/facial-emotion-recognition-personal-project/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+I would like to improve the accuracy of the model since it seems that the model's accuracy is still quite low now.

 ## License